 Finding the right brokerage firm for you can be an important piece of any successful retirement plan, so read on to learn about what a brokerage firm is, what it can do for you and what you should look for when selecting a broker.

-What Does a Broker Do?
+- What Does a Broker Do?

 A brokerage will communicate with exchanges to execute the trades you want.
 In exchange for their services, they charge a brokerage fee, usually charged on a per-trade basis but sometimes also including annual account maintenance fees.

-There are many different types of brokerages out there, so you should carefully consider what you want from your brokerage, and research which firms will provide those services before settling on a company.
+There are many different types of brokerages out there, so you should carefully consider what you want from your brokerage and research which firms will provide those services before settling on a company.

 A full-service brokerage will have a dedicated broker who can meet with you in person and provide you with personalized advice based on your specific circumstances.
 However, with that comes a higher brokerage fee since you are receiving more services.

 Even the best full-service brokerage might ultimately fail to create enough value in the other services they offer to make up for the fees they charge, which can add up considerably over time.
 However, there are also many ways a good full-service brokerage can help you avoid paying unnecessary taxes or make investments that are suited toward your specific financial goals.
-It’s important to consider just how complex your portfolio is or will be, and whether or not the additional services you get with a full-service brokerage are worth it to you.
+It’s important to consider just how complex your investment portfolio is or will be, and whether the additional services you get with a full-service brokerage are worth it to you.